rppicomidi/midi2usbhost/README.md

 compliance testing.
 Use at your own risk.

 # Software
-You may build one of two different programs in this project to bridge USB Host MIDI to serial port MIDI depending on whether you prefer to work with C Code or with an Arduino Sketch.
+You may build one of three different programs in this project to bridge USB Host MIDI to serial port MIDI depending on whether you prefer to work with C Code or with an Arduino Sketch.
 Either program will run on the same hardware.
 If you want to build and run the C Code, follow the instructions in the [README.md](C-Code/README.md) file in the `C-Code` directory.
 If you want to build and run the Arduino sketch, follow the instructions in the [README.md](arduino/midi2usbhost/README.md) file in the `arduino` directory.
+In an attempt to address issue #15 for people who just want to wire two boards together to make something work, you can now run an Arduino Sketch that uses the [Adafruit RP2040 Feather with USB Type A Host](https://learn.adafruit.com/adafruit-feather-rp2040-with-usb-type-a-host).
+Follow the instructions in the [README.md](arduino/midi2piousbhost/README.md) file in the `arduino` directory.

 # Hardware Dependencies
 This project is designed to run on the RP2040 chip.
 It is tested on a